go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 ## Backup for downgrade

-Gitea keeps compatibility for versions whose first two fields are the same (`a.b.x` -> `a.b.y`), these versions can be upgraded and downgraded with the same database structure.
+Gitea keeps compatibility for patch versions whose first two fields are the same (`a.b.x` -> `a.b.y`), these patch versions can be upgraded and downgraded with the same database structure.
 Otherwise (`a.b.?` -> `a.c.?`), a newer Gitea version will upgrade the old database to a new structure that may differ from the old version.